 You do not have to do anything different, if you want to continue as you are now.

-If you want to Increase Water Supply to the Fire, there are several simple things that can be done!
+However, if you want to Increase the Water Supply to the Fire, then there are several simple things to be done!

 By using a Drop Tank (Portable Water Tank), which is like having another truck in the system, (only much less expensive), the water supply system can become more efficient and versatile!